Dr Chris Airey is Optimale’s Medical Director and is also a TRT patient himself.

 ‘After years of struggling with symptoms, I began researching the many health benefits of testosterone and hormone optimisation.
 I came across Optimale and started treatment under Optimale’s care.
 On starting treatment the improvement in the way I felt and my quality of life was astounding.
 I returned to weight lifting and began training for Ironman 70.3.
 My libido returned and I felt vast improvements in my energy and motivation.
 I enrolled in a Master of Science course in Endocrinology to further increase my knowledge in hormonal health and became a member of the European Society for Sexual Medicine, and the Androgen Society.

 After a while on treatment, Alastair and David spoke to me about working as a doctor for Optimale.
-I was excited by the prospect of helping other men who suffer from testosterone deficiency to get the gold standard treatment and help them improve their lives.
+I was excited by the prospect of helping other men who suffer from testosterone deficiency to get the best possible standard of treatment and help them improve their lives.
 I refuse to accept the common notion that we should all just grow old gracefully, suffering from low mood, low energy, libido and ED.
 The often common view is that the symptoms of testosterone deficiency are a fact of life when in reality they can be safely and effectively treated.

 I believe in a patient-focused approach with no two patients being treated the same, I was amazed at the one size fits all approach to the treatment of low testosterone that is still common practice in the NHS and in most private TRT clinics in the UK.
 Keeping up to date with the latest research and developments in this new and exciting field of medicine is what drives me and transferring this knowledge to improve my patient’s lives is the greatest satisfaction I have found since becoming a doctor.